Cohabitation advice in Scotland

 Our accredited and experienced team of lawyers, are based throughout Scotland with offices in Glasgow, Edinburgh, Inverness & Highlands and Shetland.

-Get in touch with for a Free initial discussion
+Get in touch with for an initial discussion

 Frequently Asked Questions about Cohabitation

 Yes, it is possible to make a financial claim seeking a specified amount of money following a separation where you have not entered marriage or a civil partnership with your partner.
 It is possible to do so following the Family Law (Scotland) Act 2006 being introduced.

 Section 28 of that Act now provides that it is possible for a cohabitant to make a claim against their former partner within a period of 12 months from the date of separation.
 The court may order a capital sum to be paid by one cohabitant to the other in full or by instalments.
 The court will consider whether the applicant has suffered an economic disadvantage in the interests of their former partner, or their child.
 The court will also consider whether the former partner has gained an economic advantage as a result of any contributions made by the applicant.
 If such claims are not brought to the court within a period of 12 months of the date of separation the cohabitant will be time barred from making such a claim.

 The term contributions are not restricted to financial contributions only.
 Contributions may also include non-financial contributions such as maintaining the home, giving up a career to raise children or assisting in developing a business interest of their partner.

 A divorce is the legal termination or end of a marriage otherwise than by death by the granting of a Decree of Divorce.
 Dissolution is the term given to describe the legal termination of a Civil Partnership.
 A divorce or dissolution will be granted by the Sheriff Court or the Court of Session.